Pylons/pyramid/docs/narr/project.rst

 ``run.py``
 ~~~~~~~~~~

-We need a small Python module that sets everything, fires up a web
+We need a small Python module that configures our application and
-server, and handles incoming requests.
-Later we'll see how to use a
-Paste configuration file to do this work for us.
+advertises itself to our Paste ``.ini`` file.
+For convenience, we
+also make it possible to run this module directory without the Paste
+configuration file:

 .. literalinclude:: myproject/myproject/run.py
    :linenos: